MakeMeSenpai/JS_Libraries_practice/apiLib/assignment-10.md

 ## Project requirements

 You need to show your API library in class.
-It should be presentanted in three ways:
+It should be presentable in three ways:

 - What is it?
-This ia quick "lightning talk" on what you have made.
+This is quick "lightning talk" on what you have made.
   - What does it do?
   - Who would use this?
   - What problems does it solve?